-The well grown TS4 cultures in LB broth spiked with different concentrations of Potassium Dichromate was used for the analysis of the residual Chromium.
+The well grown TS4 cultures in LB broth spiked with different concentrations of Potassium Dichromate was used for the analysis of residual Chromium.
 The reduction percentage was high in the cell free extract of 72 hrs cultures, which was a remarkable result for the Chromium bioremediation, than the 24 hr and 48 hrs cultures.
-Assay of resting cells was done and in both resting cells and cell free extract the reduction was very much effective till 3000mg/l of K2Cr2O7.
-The reduction was high for the concentration ranging from 100 mg/l to 1000mg/l, comparatively the reduction was less for the concentrations ranging from 1250 to 2000 mg/l.
 The result indicates a maximum reduction of Cr (VI), when the initial concentration of Cr (VI) was 100 mg/l (Gregory Luli et al., 1983).
 It is important to note that the amount of Chromium in the tannery effluent is usually less than the amount of Chromium used in this study.

-Chromium adversely affects the growth of microorganisms and interferes with nucleic acid synthesis (Shakoori et al.,
+Chromium adversely affects the growth of micro organisms and interferes with nucleic acid synthesis (Shakoori et al., 2000).

-2000).
 Some bacteria have the ability to detoxify chromate and dichromate.
 Different types of chromate reductase found in different bacteria under free and immobilized conditions and their applications in removal of hexavalent chromium was reported by Thatoi et al., 2014.
 Wang et al., 1989, Henry and Ehrlich 1994, Pattanapipitpaisal et al., 2001 and Ganguli et al., 2002 reported many Pseudomonas sp. tolerant to toxic crómate.
 Jesus Camos et al., 1995 isolated Bacillus strain tolerant to Chromium.
 Chromium reduction proceeds on the cell surface, outside the cell, directly through chromate reductase enzymes or indirectly through metabolic reduction.
 The uptake of chromium involves biosorption, followed by bioaccumulation.
 Choosing an appropriate strategy for Chromium is important to understand the key mechanisms involved in resistance and removal of chromium (Joutey et al., 2015, Sivakumar, 2016).

-The chromium reductase activity in the cell free extracts showed the Intracellular reduction of Cr (VI) (Batool et al 2012, Thatoi et al., 2014 and Joutey et al., 2015).
+The chromium reductase activity in the cell free extracts showed the Intracellular reduction of Cr(VI) ( Batool et al., 2012, Thatoi et al., 2014 and Joutey, et al., 2015).
 Ejechi and Akpomie (2016) reported that two-stage sequential treatment process may be of potential cost saving process for removal of chromium from industrial wastes.
 Sharma and Malaviya, 2016 reported that Aspergillus flavus SPFT2 isolated from untreated tannery effluent wastewater exhibited minimum inhibitory concentration (MIC) for Cr (VI) as 500 ppm.
 The TS4 inoculated LB broth spiked with Chromium always produced the green pigments in a terrific manner within 24 hrs; whereas in the Chromium less broth pigmentation was found only after a week.
-Ackerley et al., (2004a) found out the soluble protein always linked with Chromium reduction.
+Ackerley et al. (2004a) found out the soluble protein always linked with Chromium reduction.
 Thus in the present study, the preliminary characterization of the flavoprotein was done.